Thermal bridge: Concept

-Identifying Thermal Bridges
+Identification

 Surveying buildings for thermal bridges is performed using passive infrared thermography (IRT) according to the International Organization for Standardization (ISO).
-Infrared Thermography of buildings can allow thermal signatures that indicate heat leaks.
+Infrared thermography of buildings can allow thermal signatures that indicate heat leaks.
 IRT detects thermal abnormalities that are linked to the movement of fluids through building elements, highlighting the variations in the thermal properties of the materials that correspondingly cause a major change in temperature.
 The drop shadow effect, a situation in which the surrounding environment casts a shadow on the facade of the building, can lead to potential accuracy issues of measurements through inconsistent facade sun exposure.
 An alternative analysis method, Iterative Filtering (IF), can be used to solve this problem.

 In all thermographic building inspections, the thermal image interpretation if performed by a human operator, involving a high level of subjectivity and expertise of the operator.
-Automated analysis approaches, such as Laser scanning technologies can provide thermal imaging on 3 dimensional CAD model surfaces and metric information to thermographic analyses.
+Automated analysis approaches, such as laser scanning technologies, can provide thermal imaging on 3 dimensional CAD model surfaces and metric information to thermographic analyses.
 Surface temperature data in 3D models can identify and measure thermal irregularities of thermal bridges and insulation leaks.
 Thermal imaging can also be acquired through the use of unmanned aerial vehicles (UAV), fusing thermal data from multiple cameras and platforms.
 The UAV uses an infrared camera to generate a thermal field image of recorded temperature values, where every pixel represents radiative energy emitted by the surface of the building.